PuzzleTakX/flutter_stepindicator/README.md

 ## Credits

-NavigationView is developed and maintained by [puzzleTak](https://github.com/PuzzleTakX).
+FlutterStepIndicator is developed and maintained by [puzzleTak](https://github.com/PuzzleTakX).